timburks/helm-charts-experimental/README.md

 ## Installation

-Users familiar with Helm can install these charts directly and we also include scripts supporting common environments.
+Users familiar with Helm can install these charts directly, but we also include directories containing scripts supporting common environments.

 ### [minikube](/minikube)